BitcoinQnA/Bitcoiner.Guide/grapheneos.md

 * [Proton Pass](https://proton.me/pass/download) offers a similar free service to Bitwarden, but [Proton Unlimited](https://proton.me/pricing) customers  are able to access additional advanced features.
 Proton Pass is available via APK or Aurora.
 * [FreeOTP](https://f-droid.org/packages/org.fedorahosted.freeotp/) is a two-factor authentication application for systems utilizing one-time password protocols.
 Tokens can be added easily by scanning a QR code.
 FreeOTP is available via F-Droid.
 * [Ageis](https://f-droid.org/en/packages/com.beemdevelopment.aegis/) is a free, secure and Open Source app for Android to manage your 2-step verification tokens for your online services.
 Ageis is available via F-Droid.
+* [Cryptomator](https://f-droid.org/en/packages/org.cryptomator.lite/) is a paid, cross platform service that encrypts your data locally so you can safely upload it to your favourite cloud service.
+Cryptomator can be downloaded via F-Droid.

 <p align="center">
   <img src="/assets/img/grapheneos14.png" class="responsive" style="max-width: 80%; height: auto;" />